firetreedesign/ccbpress-core/readme.txt

 2. Getting Started

 == Changelog ==

+= 1.2.1 =
+* Improved the reliability of the function that determines when a form is active.
+* Increased the import status ajax call from every 3 seconds to every 5 seconds.

 = 1.2.0 =
 * Modified the import process to respect Church Community Builder's new API rate limits.